-The control register on the AD7938/AD7939 is a 12-bit, write-only register.
+The control register on the AD7938-6 is a 12-bit, write-only register.
 Data is written to this register using the \overline{CS} and \overline{WR} pins.
-The control register is shown in Table 7 and the functions of the bits are described in Table 8.
-At power up, the default bit settings in the control register are all 0s.
+The control register is shown in Table 6 and the functions of the bits are described in Table 7.
+At power-up, the default bit settings in the control register are all 0s.
+When writing to the control register between conversions, ensure that \overline{CONVST} returns high before the write is performed.

-Table 7.
+Table 6.
 Control Register Bits

-LSB MSB DB11 DB10 DB9 DB8 DB7 DB6 DB5 DB4 DB3 DB2 DB1 DB0 PM1 PM0 CODING REF MODE0 ADD2 ADD1 ADD0 MODE1 SHDW SEQ RANGE
+MSB LSB DB11 DB10 DB9 DB8 DB7 DB6 DB5 DB4 DB3 DB2 DB1 DB0 PM1 PM0 CODING REF ADD2 ADD1 ADD0 MODE1 MODE0 SHDW SEQ RANGE

-Table 8.
+Table 7.
 Control Register Bit Function Description

 Bit No. Mnemonic Description 11, 10 PM1, PM0 Power Management Bits.
 These two bits are used to select the power mode of operation.
-The user can choose between either normal mode or various power-down modes of operation, as shown in Table 9.
+The user can choose between either normal mode or various power-down modes of operation as shown in Table 8.
 9 CODING This bit selects the output coding of the conversion result.
 If this bit is set to 0, the output coding is straight (natural) binary.
 If this bit is set to 1, the output coding is twos complement.
 8 REF This bit selects whether the internal or external reference is used to perform the conversion.
-If this bit is Logic 0, ar external reference should be applied to the V {REF} pin.
+If this bit is Logic 0, an external reference should be applied to the V {REF} pin.
 If this bit is Logic 1, the internal reference is selected.
 See the Reference section.
-7 to 5 ADD2 to ADD0 These three address bits are used to either select which analog input channel is converted in the next conversion if the sequencer is not used, or to select the final channel in a consecutive sequence when the sequencer is used, as described in Table 11.
-The selected input channel is decoded as shown in Table 10.
-4, 3 MODE1, MODE0 The two mode pins select the type of analog input on the eight V{IN} pins.
-The AD7938/AD7939 can have either eight single-ended inputs, four fully differential inputs, four pseudo differential inputs, or seven pseudo differential inputs.
+7 to 5 ADD2 to ADD0 These three address bits are used to either select which analog input channel is converted in the next conversion if the sequencer is not used, or to select the final channel in a consecutive sequence when the sequencer is used as described in Table 10.
+The selected input channel is decoded as shown in Table 9.
+4, 3 MODE1, MODE0 The two mode pins select the type of analog input on the eight V {IN} pins.
+The AD7938-6 can have either eight single- ended inputs, four fully differential inputs, four pseudo differential inputs, or seven pseudo differential inputs.
+See Table 9.
+2 SHDW The SHDW bit in the control register is used in conjunction with the SEQ bit to control the sequencer function and access the SHDW register.
 See Table 10.
-2 SHDW The SHDW bit in the control register is used in conjunction with the SEQ bit to control the sequencer function and access the SHDW register.
-See Table 11.
 1 SEQ The SEQ bit in the control register is used in conjunction with the SHDW bit to control the sequencer function and access the SHDW register.
-See Table 11.
-0 RANGE This bit selects the analog input range of the AD7938/AD7939.
-If it is set to 0, the analog input range extends from 0 V to V{REF} .
-If it is set to 1, the analog input range extends from 0 V to $2 \times V{REF}$.
+See Table 10.
+0 RANGE This bit selects the analog input range of the AD7938-6.
+If it is set to 0, then the analog input range extends from 0 V to V{REF} .
+If it is set to 1, the analog input range extends from 0 V to 2 × V{REF} .
 When this range is selected, V{DD} must be 4.75 V to 5.25 V if a 2.5 V reference is used; otherwise, care must be taken to ensure that the analog input remains within the supply rails.
 See the Analog Inputs section for more information.

-Table 9.
-Power Mode Selection Using the Power Management Bits in the Control Register
+Table 8.
+Power Mode Selection using the Power Management Bits in the Control Register